Tuesday, January 17, 2017

 He looks familiar O_o

-Fred is controlled using the cursor keys which is very simple and effective.
-The keypad is used to interact with your surroundings and characters - who are incredibly entertaining and interesting, to say the least.
-It's now that I feel even sadder that this game wasn't finished because the style and sense of humour gone into making Donkey Island is quite beautiful.
+Fred is controlled using the cursor keys, which is simple and effective.
+The keypad is used to interact with your surroundings and characters, who are entertaining and interesting, to say the least.
+Sigh, it’s even sadder now that Donkey Island wasn’t finished.
+The style and humour put into it are truly beautiful.
 Although incomplete, there is a large town to explore with some cute surprises to discover.

-In its current form, this is pretty much a broken adventure game but one we can still fully play.
-Getting around Fred's town is a cinch and we have all the abilities to investigate this horrifying gaming incident.
+In its current form, this is a broken adventure game, but one we can still fully play.
+Getting around Fred's town is a cinch, and we have all the abilities to investigate this horrifying gaming incident.
 Roam, explore, and never forget to chat with the locals.
-They're nothing like you are expecting and their humour is often superb!
+They're nothing like you expect and their humour is often superb!

 Aesthetics

-Each location is depicted using a cartoon style similar to a comic book which Fred walks through in a rather crude but functional fashion.
-The artwork isn't exactly brilliant but the amateurish quality works wonders and the characters are superb.
-I love the way we communicate with others and our surroundings which is quite unique in style.
+Each location is depicted in a cartoon style similar to a comic book.
+Fred walks through in a rather crude but functional fashion.
+The artwork isn't exactly brilliant, but the amateurish quality works wonders.
+I love the way we communicate with others and our surroundings, which is quite unique in style.

-The sound effects are good but what I really love is the technique used for speech - it reminds me of Charlie Brown's teacher.
-Come on, tell me you can't hear that too?
+The sound effects are good, but what I love is the technique used for speech - it reminds me of Charlie Brown's teacher.
+Come on, tell me you can't hear that, too?
 Well, I think it's superb :)

-So, visually and sonically superb so here is another screenshot.
-My daughter says he looks like me...
+So here is another screenshot, and my daughter says he looks like me...

 The CryptO'pinion?